Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 The music is in two parts: melody and bass, and these two parts between them create the harmony or chords.
 It's not necessary to know what the chords are in order to play the piece as it's written, but most guitarists feel confident playing a piece when they understand how it's been put together.

 The principal key of the music is A minor, which is the key throughout the A sections.
 The B section, (from bar 9 until bar 16) is in C major.
-C major is the relative major key of A minor and it's a very common choice of key change used in simple pieces like this.
+C major is the so+called relative major key of A minor and it's a very common choice of key change in simple pieces like this.
 Both keys have no sharps or flats in their key signatures, but minor keys usually have a raised 7th note (scale degree).
 In the key of A minor that note is G raised to G sharp, and you can see lots of G sharp notes in the A sections of the score.
 This is a handy way of knowing whether a piece of music is in a minor or its relative major key as the key signature is no help in this case.

 The chords are exactly what you'd expect in the keys of A minor and C major.